 What activities are advantageous?

-The SöderS students’ union and its associations are important to student life and involvement at Södertörn University.
-We have therefore decided that students who have important positions in the students’ union and in student associations get extra points when they apply for exchange studies.
-You can get a maximum of 30 points during your period of study.
+The SöderS students’ union and its associations have important functions for student life and student involvement with Södertörn University, so the International Office has decided that students with important posts within the students’ union and the associations will receive extra points when applying for exchange studies.

-Position of responsibility (15 points): This applies if you have had a leading position, such as spokesperson, chairperson or editor-in-chief.
-The position of secretary, treasurer or similar with significant responsibility can also be included here if requested, provided that the association is large/active enough.
+This applies if you have had a leading position, such as spokesperson, chairperson or editor-in-chief.
+The position of secretary, treasurer or similar with significant responsibility can also be included here if requested by someone responsible, provided that the association is large/active enough.